-The new WireGuard VPN protocol has made a big splash lately.
-Major tech and programming personalities like Linus Torvalds, the creator of Linux, have praised it as a “work of art” compared to earlier VPN protocols like OpenVPN and IPSec.
+WireGuard VPN protocol has made a big splash in the VPN industry.
+Major tech and programming personalities like Linus Torvalds, the creator of Linux, have praised it as a “work of art” compared to earlier VPN protocols like OpenVPN and IPSec – and now, many VPNs are using this fast and secure protocol.
 An early review from Ars Technica found that it connected and reconnected much faster than other protocols and that its cryptographical choices meant that it was more secure too.

 In this article, you’ll learn what the hype is all about—and how WireGuard can help you protect your browsing.

 WireGuard is a VPN protocol —the way that a client (like your computer or phone) communicates with a VPN server.
 You might also hear “WireGuard” refer to the app you can run on your devices as well.

 It only supports UDP, which uses no handshake protocols.
 That's one of the reasons why it's so fast.
 It can skip the checks that OpenVPN TCP has to perform.

 - NordVPN – best VPN using WireGuard technology

 - Surfshark – fast WireGuard VPN with unlimited connections

 - IPVanish – WireGuard VPN with secure browsing features